idleberg/vscode-nsis/README.md

 If you prefer Visual Studio Code's built-in Task Runner to build scripts, you can create `tasks.json` in the project root using the *NSIS: Create Build Task* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).

 **Note:** The created Task Runner will adapt to the [user settings](https://code.visualstudio.com/Docs/customization/userandworkspace) specified in `settings.json`.

+### Environment Variables

+This extension supports a variety of ways to provide environment variables such as `NSISDIR` or `NSISCONFDIR`, using the following priority:

+1. `terminal.integrated.shell.*` setting
+2. `.env` files
+3. system-wide environment variables

+**Note:** Some operating systems require Visual Studio Code to be launched from terminal in order to access system-wide environment variables.

 ## Related